00-Evan/00-Evan.github.io/_pages/about.md

 classes: wide
 ---

 Shattered Pixel is the internet home-base and trade-name for Evan Debenham, that's me!
-You may also know me by 00-Evan, which is a handle I usually use for accounts of various services or games.
+You may also know me by 00-Evan, which is a handle I usually use for accounts on various services or games.
 This website hosts the various things I work on, which at the moment is mostly Shattered Pixel Dungeon and blog posts about Shattered Pixel Dungeon.

 I started Shattered Pixel Dungeon in late 2014, a few days after [Pixel Dungeon](http://pixeldungeon.watabou.ru/) went open source.
 My motivation at the time was realizing that I was headed toward a regular computer science career path, but really wanted to get into games, and was seriously late in starting on that.
 Pixel Dungeon going open source seemed like a great opportunity to get my feet wet.